-Some children’s problems are said to be the result of “allergies”, and treatment involves sometimes strict diets which exclude the alleged offending foods, or else the daily ingestion of homoeopathic substances which are said to counter the effect of the allergens.
+Some children’s problems are said to be the result of “allergies”, and treatment involves sometimes strict diets which exclude the alleged offending foods, or else the daily ingestion of homeopathic substances which are said to counter the effect of the allergens.

 A recent addition to the range of therapies claimed to be effective for children with ADHD, learning disabilities and autism is “sound therapy”.
-This involves initial assessment of “nutritional health”, together with assessment of “body structure” by an osteopath, physiotherapist or reflex therapist, as well as “TOVA” and “TOP” tests (which are tests of attention and processing time).
+This involves an initial assessment of “nutritional health”, together with assessment of “body structure” by an osteopath, physiotherapist or reflex therapist, as well as “TOVA” and “TOP” tests (which are tests of attention and processing time).
 No thoroughly researched published data are available regarding these therapies, and there is no theoretical justification for considering their use in children with ADHD (McGee, Stanton and Sears 1993).

-Biofeedback has also been suggested as an effective therapy for ADHD but at best might be considered an interesting research or experimental strategy for selected children, and certainly cannot be recommended for general use (Lee 1991; Lubar 1991).
+Biofeedback has also been suggested as an effective therapy for ADHD but at best might be considered interesting research or experimental strategy for selected children, and certainly cannot be recommended for general use (Lee 1991; Lubar 1991).